Sigurður Guðjónsson

 Sigurður Guðjónsson is an Icelandic contemporary artist.
 He works in the field of installation art and video art.

 Early life and career

 Guðjónsson was born in 1975 in Reykjavík, Iceland.
 He studied art in Reykjavík at the Iceland University of the Arts, graduating in 2003 and in Vienna, at Akademie Der Bildenden Kunste between the years of 2003-4.
-He is a one of the founding members of death metal band Cranium, an influential force in Reykjavík's underground metal scene in the 1990s.
+He is one of the founding members of death metal band Cranium, an influential force in Reykjavík's underground metal scene in the 1990s.